droidpl/github-enterprise-upgrade-cli/Readme.md

 # Github Enterprise upgrade command line tool

 Command line tool, built with golang for automatic upgrade/patch of Github Entreprise.
-It support both single instance and multi replicas
+It support both single instance and multi replicas.

 Script options are:
 ```